sagodev/fragua/README.md

 1. Create an environment
 2. Create one or more function sets
 3. Register ETL functions into sets
-4. Optionally compose transformations
+4. Optionally compose transformations and macros
-5. Define a pipeline
+5. Define a declarative pipeline
+6. Compile the pipeline
-6. Execute the pipeline
+7. Execute the pipeline
-7. Inspect results from the warehouse
+8. Inspect results from the warehouse

 ---

 ## Design Principles

-Fragua adheres to the following principles:

 * **Minimalism** — no feature without a clear purpose
 * **Explicitness** — no hidden behavior